andmon97/FuzzyRemoteSensingSegmentation/README.md

 - Folder 'ANFIS-imgSatellitari' contains the ANFIS code (to train and test the model).
 There is also the folder 'model' which contains the ANFIS trained models (0 was used for the exam and the others are the model for the 6-class segmentation with 2, 3, 4 Fuzzy Sets per variable)
 - Folder 'preprocessing' contains the original dataset, the pixel dataset and the scripts to generate it.
-- Folder 'notebook' contains the notebooks with the training for the 6-class segmentation.
+- The notebook "Anfis_training" is the notebook with used for the training of the 6-class segmentation model.
-- Folder 'report' contains the final report for the exam.

 Note that the report shows the segmentation with 4 classes: a subsequent work extended the segmentation to six classes.